 Subsequently, she began raising money to build a kindergarten in Vietnam in her brother’s name.
 In 2007, The David Warner Kindergarten opened, a result of Warner-Bean’s fundraising prowess, commitment and partnership with PeaceTrees.

-Similar to The David Warner Kindergarten, the planned kindergarten will be the latest of over 20 kindergartens supported by PeaceTrees.
+Similar to The David Warner Kindergarten, the USC Peace Kindergarten opened May 18, 2023, the latest of over 20 kindergartens supported by PeaceTrees.
 Since 1995, the organization has helped clear over 4,712 acres of land, planting over 44,000 trees and removing over 136,814 pieces of unexploded ordnance.

 After raising $44,000 for the project, mostly from USC Aviation Safety team members — many of whom are veterans — construction on the new school began, Warner-Bean said.
-The USC Peace Kindergarten, she added, should open soon.
 The local district government in Vietnam contributed another $15,000 to the project.

 This kindergarten will serve the village of Cup (pronounced Coop), home to the Van Kieu ethnic minority.
 The Van Kieu people speak a Katuic language, so they are at a disadvantage when they enter grade school where the primary language is Vietnamese.
 At the USC Peace Kindergarten, Van Kieu kindergarteners will learn Vietnamese, facilitating their transition to primary education.